Liam Cosgrave: Post-Taoiseach

-In 1981, Cosgrave retired as Dáil Deputy for Dún Laoghaire to be replaced by his son, Liam T. Cosgrave.
-He reduced his involvement in public life but he made occasional appearances and speeches; in October 2010 he attended the launch of The Reluctant Taoiseach, a book about former Taoiseach John A. Costello written by David McCullagh.
+In 1981, at the age of sixty-one and after a Dáil career spanning almost four decades, Cosgrave retired as Dáil Deputy for Dún Laoghaire, being replaced by his son, Liam T. Cosgrave.
+He largely withdrew from public life thereafter, though he continued to make occasional appearances and speeches, usually connected to commemorations of his father; in October 2010 he attended the launch of The Reluctant Taoiseach, a book about former Taoiseach John A. Costello written by David McCullagh.
 He also appeared in public for the Centenary of the Easter Rising in 2016, watching on from a car as the military parade marched through Dublin.
 On 8 May 2016, in a joint appearance with the grandsons of Éamonn Ceannt and Cathal Brugha, he unveiled a plaque commemorating the 1916 Rising at St. James's Hospital, the former site of the South Dublin Union.

+Horses were a lifelong passion, inherited from his family.
+Cosgrave took part in hunts, was a regular racegoer and served as a steward at Leopardstown racecourse, making time for these pursuits even while Taoiseach; through his Minister for Finance, Richie Ryan, he sanctioned funding that allowed the Irish Equitation School to purchase Rockbarton, who went on to become a celebrated showjumping horse.
+His enthusiasm for hunting and racing proved politically useful, offering common ground with opponents, most notably with Brian Faulkner during the Sunningdale negotiations.
+In retirement he devoted more time to the sport, and in 1991 he was made an honorary member of the Turf Club in recognition of his long association with Irish racing.

 He received an annual pension payment of €133,082.
 He lived in Knocklyon.

 Family

+Cosgrave married Vera Osborne in April 1952; she came from a Kildare family noted for horse breeding and racing, and their shared interest in horses remained a feature of their married life, with the couple frequently attending race meetings together.
+Following the death of his mother in 1959, Cosgrave and Vera moved into the family home at Beechpark, which had been rebuilt after the attack during the Civil War, living there alongside W. T. Cosgrave during his final years.
+As Taoiseach, Cosgrave maintained the habit of returning home during the day for lunch with Vera, a routine seldom interrupted.
+The couple had three children: Mary, Liam T. Cosgrave and Ciarán.
 His wife, Vera Cosgrave, died on 15 September 2016, aged 90.
 His son, Liam T. Cosgrave, is a former politician.